-Since I graduated in 2017, a lot has changed, and I’m about to start my PhD.
+Since I graduated in 2017, a lot has changed, and I’m currently partway through my PhD.
 This has been something I’ve been wanting to since I fell in love with university life way back in 1995, but there has always been something that has gotten in the way.
 The support of my wonderful partner, and the serendipitous discovery of my wonderful soon-to-be PhD supervisor has made me take the plunge.
 Scary?
 Sure.
 But extremely exciting.

 You’ll find a whole bunch of posts about my experiences studying for my Masters under the Uni Life post category.
 When I finally start posting anything PhD related, I’ll set up a category for those too.
 If you’re at some point on this study journey yourself, best of luck, and I hope these posts held you!